vadistic/graphql-override/README.md

 ## Overview

-- Handy modification of Type Definitions in GraphQL SDL or AST (not executable schema nor executable definitions!)
+- Handy modification of Type Definitions in GraphQL SDL or AST (but not executable schema nor executable definitions!)
 - Allows to reuse generated schema definitions to forward resolvers and share SDL code between database and server API
 - CLI & integration with `graphql-config`, `prisma` & `graphql-import`
 - Transparent error reporting on unauthorized actions
 - (Somehow limited, but still) GraphQL AST Editor for document & type nodes
-- **very alpha** (it's just a small experiment - but frankly it would probably take just few hours to rewrite it yourself, so...)
+- **very alpha** (it's just a small experiment)

 ## Override tool